CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 - An appropriate textual description of the image_small representation of the item.
 The alt text corresponds to the `image_small` (not necessarily the file at `object_location`).
 - This value will be used as the "alt" value of the image element, which is important for accessibility (and required!).
 If no `image_alt_text` is provided, the template will fall back to using the item's `description` or `title` value (which in many cases is not ideal for your users).
 - Using the `image_alt_text` field allows you to provide more carefully crafted alt text depending on the item contents, type, and purpose.
+It should succinctly describe the visual contents of the image (which is typically not the same as the "description" field).
 See [WAI Images Tutorial](https://www.w3.org/WAI/tutorials/images/) for more tips.
 - Example value: `Man standing with pump machinery next to a river with trees and mountains in the distance`

 ### object_transcript